Avitheus/ElegancePro/README.md

 # Overview

-Create an impressive online portfolio with this modern and responsive Personal Website Template.
+Create an impressive online portfolio with this modern and responsive personal website template.
 Tailored for web developers, it features a clean design with sections for an about me, skills, projects, and personal links.
 The template includes a stylish navbar, smooth animations, and a toggle for light and dark modes.
 Showcase your expertise and projects effectively, making a lasting impression on visitors.

 # Features